Victorian Railways narrow gauge passenger carriages and guards vans: Guard's vans

-25NB, formerly 1NAB, was scrapped in 1940, followed by 27NB ex 3NAB in 1951.
-Both 24NB and 26NB were recorded as scrapped in 1954 with the bodies recycled, but the latter "returned to register" in 1957.
 1NC was scrapped in 1954, followed by 4NC in 1957.
 6 was officially scrapped in 1955, but the body has since been recovered by Puffing Billy.
 2, 3 and 5NC do not have recorded scrapping dates.
 Of these, 2NC had been recommended for scrapping at Wangaratta in November 1953, but instead it was overhauled at Newport Workshops then transferred to Colac.
 The other two units, 3 and 5NC, remained in Victorian Railways service until transferred to the Emerald Tourist Railway Board.

-Puffing Billy Railway currently has former NAB^{AB}s 2 and 4 in service as 26NAC and 24NB respectively, along with vans 2NC and 5NC.
-The Railway also has 3NC, 6NC, 8NB and 14NB awaiting restoration.
+Puffing Billy Railway currently has vans 2NC and 5NC in service.
+The Railway also has 3NC and 6NC awaiting restoration.
 3NC was notable as one of the original Puffing Billy Preservation Society vehicles.